 (l) Emergency procedures, including evacuation plans and check-in/check-out systems.

 (8) Designated person.
-At least one designated person shall be on duty aboveground whenever any employee is working underground.
-This designated person shall be responsible for securing immediate aid and keeping an accurate record of the number, identification, and location of employees who are underground in case of emergency.
+At least one designated person must be on duty aboveground whenever any employee is working underground.
+This designated person must be responsible for securing immediate aid and keeping an accurate record of the number, identification, and location of employees who are underground in case of emergency.
 The designated person must not be so busy with other responsibilities that the personnel counting and identification function is encumbered.

 (9) Emergency lighting.
-Each employee underground shall have an acceptable portable hand lamp or cap lamp in his or her work area for emergency use, unless natural light or an emergency lighting system provides adequate illumination for escape.
+Each employee underground must have an acceptable portable hand lamp or cap lamp in his or her work area for emergency use, unless natural light or an emergency lighting system provides adequate illumination for escape.